 The Way Out

 We’re constantly picking up and giving out verbal and non-verbal communication and are rarely aware that we’re doing it.
-Work on improving your own reactivity and give up expecting your partner to change.
+Work on improving your own reactivity and improve our own reactivity first.
+Give up expecting your partner to change.
 He or she is struggling just as much as you are with all these feelings, thoughts and behaviours.
 You’re normal and you can also learn new skills to change the ways you interact.

 Not communicating our main feeling leads to alienation.
 Respectfully communicating our main feeling leads to intimacy.